mozmark/WebRTC-codelab/README.md

         node server.js

-3. From your browser, open _localhost:2013_.
-Open a new tab page or window in any browser and open _localhost:2013_.
+3. From your browser, open [localhost:2013](http://localhost:2013).
+Open a new tab page or window and open [localhost:2013](http://localhost:2013) again.

 4. View logging from the Chrome DevTools console and WebRTC debug information from chrome://webrtc-internals.